Intro background

 Updating Our Plans

-The Moffett Park Specific Plan was adopted in 2004 to provide direction on land use, infrastructure, and design in the northernmost portion of the City, which is mainly commercial and industrial.
+The Moffett Park Specific Plan was adopted in 2004 to provide direction on land use, infrastructure, and design in the northernmost portion of the city, which is mainly commercial and industrial.
 This part of the City is located right along the Bay and is vulnerable to sea level rise.
-The Moffett Park Specific Plan (MPSP) is currently being updated to include, among other things, considerations to address future sea level rise.
-In 2020, the City held a public workshop on sea-level rise and climate change to gather community input on the preparation of the MPSP.
+In 2023, the Sunnyvale City Council adopted an updated Moffett Park Specific Plan (MPSP).
+The updated plan considers the economic impacts of adding new housing, improves non-automotive transportation, promotes walkable and bikeable environments, creates an eco-innovation district, and prepares an implementation strategy for infrastructure and services.

 An image of the cover of the Sunnyvale Moffett Park Specific Plan